coolgoagle/RdbtClient/instructions.md

 **Usage:**

 - Toggle in settings menu
-- Open the harp minigame and it will play automatically
+- Open the harp and it will play automatically

 ### FastPlace
 Increases block placement speed.